openstack/magnum/doc/source/userguide.rst

 Using Cinder in Kubernetes
 ++++++++++++++++++++++++++

-**NOTE:** This feature requires Kubernetes version 1.1.1 or above and Docker version 1.8.3 or above.
+**NOTE:** This feature requires Kubernetes version 1.5.0 or above.
 The public Fedora image from Atomic currently meets this requirement.

-**NOTE:** The following steps are a temporary workaround, and Magnum's development team is working on a long term solution to automate these steps.

 1. Create the ClusterTemplate.